How Much Does An Outdoor Fireplace Cost?

 To increase the utility of an outdoor space and make the area more attractive, an outdoor fireplace can be the perfect addition.
 A fireplace outdoors radiates warmth and heat, which is ideal in colder temperatures or just to roast marshmallows with your friends.
 However, the cost of such a big project is definitely something to keep in mind.
-Use this cost guide for a better understanding of what kinds of outdoor fireplaces are available, their pros and cons, what kind of materials are available and how much installation typically costs.
+Use this cost guide for a better understanding of what kinds of outdoor fireplaces are available and their typical costs.

 If you're ready to add your own fireplace, local masons are ready to chat about your project!

 - Outdoor Fireplace Maintenance & Repairs